jxdang1/dogg-init-project/README.md

 ![Screenshot of drop down with dog images](./assets/dog-drop-down-ss.jpg)

-Users will then write the same dog breed in the search bar down "Enter dog breed" below to get the attributes of the dog breed on the scale of 1-5 (barking, energy, shedding, and trainability)
+Users will then write the same dog breed in the search bar down "Enter dog breed" below to get the attributes of the dog breed on the scale of 1-5 (barking, energy, shedding, and trainability).

 ![Screenshot of the search bar with dog attributes](./assets/dog-searchbar-ss.jpg)